How to nominate players in your auction draft

 The key to winning your fantasy league is to find value in whatever type of draft in which you participate.
 In a snake-style draft, your goal is to take calculated risks in the middle and late rounds on players who will outplay their draft position.
 In an auction draft, again, the goal is to purchase players who will produce higher than the price you paid.
 Unlike in a traditional snake draft, however, you have the opportunity to get values at every position in an auction draft.

-first thing that happens in an auction draft is the owners do a random draw.
+first thing that happens in an auction draft is the managers do a random draw.
 Instead of actually picking players for their

-teams with this draw, as is done in a normal draft, the owners use this system
+teams with this draw, as is done in a normal draft, the competitors use this system

 to nominate players to put up for bids at auction.

-I am also a proponent of not allowing owners to nominate any more players once they have completed their lineups.
-Someone with a full roster should not be able to determine another owner’s team, and if they cannot bid the minimum amount, they should not be able to nominate anyone.
+I am also a proponent of not allowing mangers to nominate any more players once they have completed their lineups.
+This should be standard in any auction draft.
+Someone with a full roster should not be able to determine another player’s team, and if they cannot bid the minimum amount, they should not be able to nominate anyone.
 This can also save time at the end of the auction, and most online auction drafts and software is set up this way.

-One of the key complaints I hear about auction drafts is that everyone is not at the same level of fantasy knowledge or auction knowledge, and owners who have not done auctions before will end up with poor teams.
-An example is owners paying an outrageous amount for a player, and by that I mean a number that no one else would have paid $1 or even $5 less for.
-This would be someone who really wants Adrian Peterson opening the bidding at $75.
-AP might have sold for $40 or $50, or in Minnesota maybe $60, but most owners realize that no one player is worth 1/3 of your budget.
-What is actually worse is when a marginal player that should be selling for $2 sells for $20.
-While this can create an advantage for the remaining owners, it also puts smart owners in a more defensive position.
-They will now have to bid more on players they may not really want, in order to keep pricing fair and not allow other owners to steal players.
-I do think it is wise to make sure every owner in your league has done at least a mock auction to get a feel for how things work.
-Most owners who do at least one mock will get a good enough feel for what is going on, at least enough to avoid embarrassment, at least not in regards to how they bid.
-Owners new to auctions can also watch the videos posted on this site to see how an actual auction draft should work.
+One of the key complaints I hear about auction drafts is that everyone is not at the same level of fantasy knowledge or auction knowledge, and players who have not done auctions before will end up with poor teams.
+An example is someone paying an outrageous amount for a player, and by that I mean a number that no one else would have paid $1 or even $5 less for.
+This would be someone who really wants Saquan Barkly opening the bidding at $75.
+While he might have sold for $50 to $60, or in New York maybe $70, but most smart participants realize that no one player is worth 1/3 of your budget.
+What is actually worse is when a marginal player that should be selling for $2 sells for $10 to $20.
+While this can create an advantage for the remaining players, it also puts smart managers in a more defensive position.
+They will now have to bid more on players they may not really want, in order to keep pricing fair and not allow others to steal players.
+I do think it is wise to make sure every manager in your league has done at least a mock auction to get a feel for how things work.
+Most people who do at least one mock will get a good enough feel for what is going on, at least enough to avoid embarrassment, at least not in regards to how they bid.
+Mangers new to auctions can also watch the videos posted on this site to see how an actual auction draft should work.
 Now, let’s look at some strategies for nominating players.

 There are multiple strategies available when nominating players.
 The first two obvious choices are to: